-The occurrence of allergic reactions to soya associated specifically with soya contamination of wheat products has not been reported.
+No reports of allergic reactions to soya associated specifically with soya contamination of wheat products have been identified.
 In the 2013 paper by Remington et al, it was suggested that the high number of reactions predicted using their quantitative approach would be unlikely to pass unnoticed if true (2850 predicted reactions per day in the USA).
-It should be noted that there is currently no systematic way of reporting allergic reactions to food so absence of evidence in this case cannot be assumed to indicate evidence of absence.
-The FSA is currently in the process of developing a mechanism for reporting of reactions involving food allergens that will enable such data to be gathered in future.
+It should be noted that there is currently no systematic way of reporting allergic reactions to food in the UK so absence of evidence in this case cannot be assumed to indicate evidence of absence.
+The FSA is currently in the process of developing a mechanism for reporting of reactions involving food allergens that will enable such data to be gathered in the future.